Reang: Religious belief and practices

 The majority (80%) of the Reang practice Vaishnavite Hinduism.
 This differs from Bengali Hindus in Tripura, who mostly follow Shaktism.
 20% are Christians.
 The houses of Hindus are clearly numbered and marked with the symbol of a Trishul on the front wall to identify themselves as Hindus, though there is no segregation.
 The houses of Hindus and Christians are in mixed settlement and not segmented.

 Like other Tripuri people, the Reang are polytheists and believe in multiple Gods and Goddesses.
 At the heart of the pantheon of divinities are the fourteen Gods and Goddess of Tripura.
 Their important festivals are the same those of prevailing in Tripura.
-These are, Buisi, Ker, Gonga Mtai, Goria, Chitragupra, Hojagiri, Katangi Puja, Lampra Uóhthoh.
+These are, Buisi, Ker, Gonga Mtai, Goria, Chitragupra, Songrongma, Hojagiri, Katangi Puja, Lampra Uóhthoh.
 Laxmi puja is the very famous puja, which is celebrate on karthik poornima, Religious observances are community-based and every family in the clan or village must contribute their share of payment or tithe known locally as Khain.

 All religious festivals are arranged during an annual meeting of chiefs.
 In such meetings political, social, and religious matters of importance are discussed and decided by the majority.

 The deities of the Reangs are similar those of other Tripuri people.
 These are: